ckeditor/ckeditor5/docs/framework/guides/contributing/code-style.md

 To make CKEditor 5 plugins compatible with each other, we needed to introduce limitations when importing files from packages.

 Packages marked as "Base DLL build" can import between themselves without any restrictions.
-Name of these packages are specified in the {@link builds/guides/development/dll-builds#anatomy-of-a-dll-build DLL builds} guide.
+Names of these packages are specified in the {@link builds/guides/development/dll-builds#anatomy-of-a-dll-build DLL builds} guide.

-The rest of CKEditor 5 features (non-DLL) can import "Base DLL" packages using the `ckeditor5` package.
+The other CKEditor 5 features (non-DLL) can import "Base DLL" packages using the `ckeditor5` package.

 When importing modules from the `ckeditor5` package, all imports must come from the `src/` directory.
-Other directories are not published on npm, so these imports will not work.
+Other directories are not published on npm, so such imports will not work.

 👎&nbsp; Examples of incorrect code for this rule: